t878a585/348_Project/Guides/Styling_Guides/Document_Formatting.md

 #### Required

-- There must only be one heading at the single '#' level (Ex, '# This is my Title')
+- There must only be one heading at the single '#' level (Ex. '# This is my Title')
 - The heading described above should be the title
 - The title must be less than three words
 - A line should be present after the title that follows this format: `LAST UPDATED: <month>-<day>-<year>`